TCU Collaborative Piano Request Form

 List of Staff Pianists with limited, TCU-paid weekly quotas:

-Please note that due to extremely limited budgets this year across the board, TCU student and faculty pianists must be utilized fully BEFORE reaching out to TCU-paid Staff Pianists.
-TCU will cover the cost of up to 2 hours of collaboration with these pianists per student, per semester.
-Should a student need additional hours, remuneration will be handled directly between the pianist and the student.
+Please note that due to extremely limited budgets across the board, TCU student and faculty pianists must be utilized fully BEFORE reaching out to TCU-paid Staff Pianists.
+If a TCU staff pianist reaches his or her quota for any given week, any additional work with that pianist must be paid for directly by the student.

 Edward Newman (e.newman@tcu.edu)